Window Components Terminology

 Glazing Bead

 A strip that holds the edges of a pane within the frame.
-This strip is removable and is typically made from wood or plastic.
+Window manufacturers use wood or plastic for their glazing bead.

 Head